Lisa-NJ/smartBundleUnpack/README.md

 ```
 ├── log          （6）
 		└── logBundleProcess.log
 		└── BreakdownPlan.log
 ```

 BreakdownPlan.log is the answer to the given order.

-#### How it is worked out
+#### How is it worked out

+Let's take bunle fomat 'VID 3 @ $570 5 @ $900 9 @ $1530' as an example.

+If an order number is received, let's say it is targetNumber.